hashicorp/terraform/website/docs/language/expressions/index.html.md

 layout: "language"
 page_title: "Expressions - Configuration Language"
 description: |-
-  An overview of expressions used to compute values in Terraform configurations.
+  An overview of expressions you can use to reference or compute values in Terraform configurations, including types, operators, and functions.
 ---

 # Expressions